3M Highlights Net Positive Water Impact Pilot, Direct Air Capture Technology During Climate Week NYC

-'At 3M, we recognize the urgency for delivering scalable climate solutions across various industries,' said Dr. Gayle Schueller, 3M senior vice president and chief sustainability officer.
-'Climate Week NYC provides us with the platform to ideate and strategize alongside fellow climate champions, prioritizing how we can expedite implementation of science-based solutions for this pressing global issue.'

-At the CEO Water Mandate UNGA Corporate Water Stewardship Half-Day Event on Wednesday, Sept.
-20, Dr. Schueller discussed 3M's participation in the first net positive water impact (NPWI) pilot program for the Water Resilience Coalition (WRC).
-The company will be collaborating to reduce water stress in target basins on three dimensions: availability (quantity), quality, and accessapplying takeaways from the NPWI Piloting Workshop it hosted at World Water Week in August.
-The WRC program will also assess how NPWI is best evaluated, informing a guidance document that will be published in January 2024 and made available for companies around the world to operationalize.

-'The Water Resilience Coalition's net positive water impact program will provide critical insight for our work across 100 priority water-stressed basins around the world, and the resulting guidance materials will help scale global adoption of our ambitions,' said Andr Villaa Ramalho, Water Resilience Coalition Coordinator.
-'As a leadership member, 3M provides vital support and expertise to the coalitionaccelerating measurable watershed outcomes and building long-term water resiliency.'
+"The Water Resilience Coalition's net positive water impact program will provide critical insight for our work across 100 priority water-stressed basins around the world, and the resulting guidance materials will help scale global adoption of our ambitions," said André Villaça Ramalho, Water Resilience Coalition Coordinator.
+"As a leadership member, 3M provides vital support and expertise to the coalition-accelerating measurable watershed outcomes and building long-term water resiliency."

 Accelerating the global reduction of water use by 3M